 Official IRA strategy

 By 1971 the Official IRA was in a position to escalate military operations.
 In August 1971 British soldiers launched Operation Demetrius, arresting and interning suspected paramilitary volunteers.
 Several volunteers defended the Markets area of Belfast from British soldiers, allowing many others to escape.
 In December that year, Official IRA volunteers assassinated a Unionist politician, John Barnhill, at his home in Strabane, County Tyrone.
 The ‘Officials’ carried out their most significant operation in February 1972, when they detonated a large car bomb at an army base in Aldershot, England.
 The bomb was intended for British paratroopers, in retaliation for Bloody Sunday.
 Instead, it killed five female kitchen workers, an elderly gardener and a Catholic chaplain.
-In May 1972 the Official IRA kidnapped, interrogated and executed William Best, a 19-year-old British soldier; Best, it later emerged, was a Catholic visiting his family in Derry.
+In May 1972 the Official IRA kidnapped, interrogated and executed William Best, a 19-year-old British soldier.
+It later emerged that Best was a Catholic visiting his family in Derry.

 The Aldershot bombing and Best’s murder proved embarrassing and damaging for the organisation.
 Its leaders, never fully keen on a military campaign, contemplated bringing it to an end.
 On May 29th 1972 the Official IRA declared a conditional ceasefire.
 The group would carry out occasional attacks on British troops, security forces and Loyalists, though these were usually defensive or retaliatory.
 Many of its ranking members, including Cathal Goulding, became more involved in Official Sinn Fein, the group’s political wing.
 In 1982 Official Sinn Fein became the Workers’ Party of Ireland.